teaguehannam/Data-Structures/README.md

 # Data Structures

-Topics:
  * Singly Linked Lists
  * Queues and Stacks
  * Doubly Linked Lists
  * Binary Search Trees
  * Related Code Challenge Problems

-Stretch Goals:
  * LRU Cache
  * Heaps
  * AVL Trees

-## Completion Requirements
- * Module 1: Implement the Stack and Queue classes using built-in Python lists and the Node and LinkedList classes you created during the Module 1 Guided Project.
- * Module 2: Implement the Doubly Linked List class
- * Module 3: Implement the Binary Search Tree class
- * Module 4: Implement traversal methods on Binary Search Trees

- > NOTE: The quickest and easiest way to reliably import a file in Python is to just copy and paste the file you want to import into the same directory as the file that wants to import.
-This obviously isn't considered best practice, but it is the most reliable way to do it across all platforms.
-If the import isn't working, feel free to try this method.

 ### Stacks
 * Should have the methods: `push`, `pop`, and `len`.